Works

 Letha Wilson earned her BFA from Syracuse University, NY (US) in 1998, and an MFA from Hunter College, NY (US) in 2003.

-Selected collections: deCordova Museum and Sculpture Garden, Lincoln, MA (US); The Deutsche Bank Collection, New York, NY (US); THE EKARD COLLECTION; Hood Museum of Art, Hanover, NH (US); ICA San Diego, CA (US); ING Art Collection, Amsterdam (NL); Nasher Museum of Art at Duke University, Durham, NC (US); New York Public Library, New York, NY (US); Smith College Museum of Art, Northampton, MA (US); University of Maryland, College Park, MD (US); Wellin Museum, Hamilton College, Clinton, NY (US); Whitney Museum of American Art, New York, NY (US); and Yale University Art Gallery, New Haven, CT (US).
+Selected collections: The Deutsche Bank Collection, New York, NY (US); THE EKARD COLLECTION; Hood Museum of Art, Hanover, NH (US); ICA San Diego, CA (US); ING Art Collection, Amsterdam (NL); The Loeb Art Center at Vassar College, Poughkeepsie, NY (US); Los Angeles County Museum of Art, CA (US); Nasher Museum of Art at Duke University, Durham, NC (US); New York Public Library, New York, NY (US); Smith College Museum of Art, Northampton, MA (US); University of Maryland, College Park, MD (US); Wellin Museum, Hamilton College, Clinton, NY (US); Whitney Museum of American Art, New York, NY (US); and Yale University Art Gallery, New Haven, CT (US).

 Exhibitions